foundry-rs/starknet-foundry/docs/src/appendix/starknet-foundry-github-action.md

 ## Caching

-In order to optimize the workflow, use [setup-scarb](https://github.com/marketplace/actions/setup-scarb) action, which automatically caches Scarb dependencies.
+In order to optimize the workflow, make sure you pass the valid path to `Scarb.lock` to [setup-scarb](https://github.com/marketplace/actions/setup-scarb) action.
+This way, all dependencies including snforge_scarb_plugin will be cached between runs.

 ```yaml
 {{#include ../../example_workflows/workflow_with_cache.yml}}